3D-rendered coronavirus with spike proteins.

 First Stimulus Package

-The First Stimulus Package was passed last March 6, 2020.
-It was entitled Coronavirus Preparedness and Response Supplemental Appropriations Act.
-This stimulus package focuses on research, vaccine development, slight business relief, and telehealth flexibility.
+The First Stimulus Package, the Coronavirus Preparedness and Response Supplemental Appropriations Act, was passed on March 6, 2020.
+This package focuses on research, vaccine development, slight business relief, and telehealth flexibility.

 Second Stimulus Package

-The second stimulus package was passed last March 18, 2020, with a funding of $104 billion.
-It was known as the Families First Coronavirus Response Act.
-This package focused on COVID-19 testing access, unemployment insurance, emergency sick and family leave, and nutrition assistance.
+The second stimulus package, the Families First Coronavirus Response Act, was passed on March 18, 2020, and funded by $104 billion.
+It focused on access to COVID-19 testing, unemployment insurance, emergency sick and family leave, and nutrition assistance.

 Furthermore, the bill provides emergency funding to ensure nutrition assistance programs have enough resources to help those impacted by the COVID-19 public health emergency.
 This includes the Supplemental Nutrition Program for Women, Infants, and Children (WIC), food banks, and senior nutrition programs.